Most beautiful gardens in Florence to visit

 On via Bolognese, almost at the city limits, the is one of the most bizarre and fascinating museums of Florence, the Stibbert Museum.
 Frederick Stibbert was a British-Italian collector and dealer of antiquities, with a true passion for the Middle Ages.
 He had a Neo-Gothic style villa built that looks like a medieval castle, and which today houses the Stibbert museum and its many collections.
 The garden extends around the villa, as eclectic and bizarre as the building.

 The garden of Villa Stibbert is dotted with curiosities such an Egyptian temple, a neoclassical one, a Neo-Renaissance orangery, and many other interesting artworks and little buildings.
 It’s a peaceful oasis where I love to take do a picnic or read a book on the grass.
+The Stibbert museum has an entrance ticket, but the access to the garden is free and independent from the museum.

-To get there, take the tram line T1.3, get off at Muratori stop and then walk (uphill) for about 15 minutes.
+To get there, take the tram line T1.3.
+Get off at Muratori stop and then walk (uphill) for about 15 minutes.

 Giardino dell’Orticoltura